Who is Jack Smith? Prosecutor overseeing Trump probes has experience in major cases

 Department of Justice veteran has prosecuted corrupt politicians in the US and war crimes internationally

-Jack Smith,the experienced war crimes prosecutor who is returning to the US to oversee investigations into former president Donald Trump, is no stranger to high-profile probes of public figures.
+Jack Smith, the experienced war crimes prosecutor who unveiled an unprecedented federal indictment against former US president Donald J Trump on Friday 9 June, is no stranger to high-profile probes of public figures.

-The Department of Justice veteran was appointed a special counsel on Friday by Attorney General Merrick Garland, who charged him with conducting the ongoing probe into “whether any person or entity violated the law in connection with efforts to interfere with the lawful transfer of power following the 2020 presidential election or the certification of the Electoral College vote held on or about January 6, 2021” as well as the investigation into whether Mr Trump violated US laws prohibiting unlawful retention of national defence information and obstruction of justice.
+The Department of Justice veteran returned to the US last November after being appointed a special counsel on Friday by Attorney General Merrick Garland, who charged him conducting two probes into Mr Trump’s behaviour.

+The first mission was to consider “whether any person or entity violated the law in connection with efforts to interfere with the lawful transfer of power following the 2020 presidential election or the certification of the Electoral College vote held on or about January 6, 2021”.

+The second, which bore fruit in June with the unsealing of 37 criminal charges against Mr Trump, was about whether the former president had violated US laws prohibiting unlawful retention of national defence information and obstruction of justice.

 From 2010 to 2015,. he oversaw anti-corruption prosecutions against multiple US politicians in his role as the head of the Department of Justice public integrity section.

-Note: This article was originally published on 18 November 2022, and has been updated since with details of the federal indictment against Mr Trump.